 or

-2. in the RetroPie terminal (by pressing the F4 while in EmulationStation) and using the following terminal command:
+2. in the RetroPie terminal (by pressing F4 while in EmulationStation) and using the following terminal command:

 hostname -I